grumpycoders/pcsx-redux/README.md

  - Arch derivatives :

-The pcsx-redux-git can be installed from the AUR using your AUR helper of choice (e.g., paru):
+The `pcsx-redux-git` package can be installed from the AUR using your AUR helper of choice (e.g., paru):

 ```bash
 paru -S pcsx-redux-git